LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/integrations.md

         Note the use of the orderNumber bot variable being interpolated onto the end of the URL string.

     * **Custom Data Fields**: These provide a simple method of displaying the results in interactions in dialogs.
 The return data is stored here.
+(For more on processing API results with custom data fields, see [this section](conversation-builder-integrations-integration-basics.html#process-api-results-with-custom-data-fields).)

     | Key | Value |
     | --- | --- |